kserve/community/README.md

 ## Introduction

 KServe is a highly scalable and standards based Model Inference Platform on Kubernetes for Trusted AI.
-It is hosted in Incubation in LF AI & Data Foundation.
+It is hosted as [incubation project](https://lfaidata.foundation/projects/kserve/) in [LFAI & Data Foundation](https://lfaidata.foundation/).

 Visit [kserve.io](https://kserve.github.io/website) for in-depth information about using KServe.